 This article explains what happens when you unlink an account from a manager account.
 For instructions on unlinking, read Unlink accounts from your manager account.

 Manager accounts can terminate a relationship with a managed account at any time by unlinking it, as long as the managed account has at least one user with access to the account, or is linked to a manager account that has administrative ownership of it.
 After unlinking, manager accounts will no longer be able to access the managed account from the manager account.

-An individual AdWords account can also unlink from a manager account.
-The individual account won’t lose its own account campaign history or access to any AdWords features.
+An individual Google Ads account can also unlink from a manager account.
+The individual account won’t lose its own account campaign history or access to any Google Ads features.

-Once unlinked, the AdWords account owner can be linked to a new manager account.
+Once unlinked, the Google Ads account owner can be linked to a new manager account.

 Unlinking and shared remarketing lists

 When you unlink an account that was using the manager account’s remarketing tag or any shared remarketing lists, the lists that rely on the shared tag will no longer populate in that account, and the account will lose access to any of the manager’s shared lists.
 Any of the account’s ad groups that target these lists and any campaigns that exclude these lists will stop running.
 If the account was sharing its own lists, this change may affect ad groups and campaigns in other accounts that are targeting these lists.
 Learn more about sharing remarketing tag and lists.